mbergmann-sh/basicbossGUI/README.md

 - start VICE CBM64 emulator and run bbcompiled PRG there (currently Linux-only!)
 - show compiler output

+# Bugs
+- some unchecked looping when starting a second compler run

 # Compiling the app...
 ...should work fine under Linux, Windows, and probably under BSD, too (didn't test that!).
 You'll need a computer with either MSVC, GCC or MinGW C/C++ compiler setup with Qt5 installed and working!